PabloFernandez93/defining-custom-error-handlers/README.md

-- Making a Custom Error Class
+- Making a custom error class
-- Defining Custom Error Handlers using express syntax
+- Defining custom error handlers using express syntax
 - Making and defining a class AppError.js

 How to run it: